kaream-badillo/ethglobal-uniswap-template-nov-2025/docs/TECHNICAL-ARCHITECTURE.md

 ### What is this MVP?

-**AntiSandwichHook** is a Uniswap v4 hook that detects sandwich attack patterns in stable asset pairs (such as USDC/USDT) and applies dynamic fees based on expected price impact.
+**Tick Impact Predictor Hook** is a Uniswap v4 hook that predicts price impact using `deltaTick` before swap execution and applies dynamic fees using a continuous quadratic formula.
+It detects sandwich attack patterns in stable asset pairs (such as USDC/USDT) and protects LPs and users by adjusting fees based on predicted price impact.

+**Technical Implementation:** The hook is implemented as `AntiSandwichHook` (contract name).

 ### Key Features